Tuesday, July 25, 2006

 Malaysia is doing the right thing by encouraging pre-marital couples to go through pre-marital counselling and married couples to go through marriage enrich seminar.

-The health of a nation is very much dependant on the health of marriages of the people.
+The health of a nation is very much dependent on the health of marriages of the people.

 You Say Vs God Says